-A successor structure to the ISR participant number had to be designed due to the regulatory requirements and the decision to exclusively use the creditor's account number in IBAN format in Switzerland on the QR-bill.
-After reviewing several options, it turned out that the high rate of automation necessary can only be ensured using a special IBAN, the QR-IBAN.
+Due to the regulatory requirements and the decision to use the creditor account in IBAN format on the QR-bill in Switzerland, a succession solution to the ISR participation number had to be designed.
+After examining several variants, it turned out that the high end-to-end automation rate can only be ensured in conjunction with a special IBAN, the QR-IBAN.

-Is straight-through processing of the reference number ensured?
+Is the consistent processing of the reference number ensured?

-As a biller, do I need to do something to use the procedure with structured reference?
+As an invoice issuer, do I need to do something to use QR reference?

 Yes, depending on your needs and business processes.
 Please contact your software partner and your financial institution so that the issuing of QR-bills can be ensured.

-Will ISR credit files that a bank customer currently receives to reconcile incoming payments also be replaced and, if so, with what
+Will ISR credit files which a bank customer receives today to reconcile incoming payments also be replaced and, if so, by what means?

-Delivery of the data from a QR code can only take place completely with ISO 20022 messages.
-Please contact your software partner and your financial institution so that you can receive the preferred camt files and use them with your software solution.
+Please contact your software partner and your financial institution so that you can receive the desired camt files and use them with your software solution.

 Payments at the post office counter

-Can the payment part of the QR-bill be used for cash pay-ins at post office counters?
+Can the payment part of the QR-bill be used for payments at post office counters?